Myths about abortion and women's mental health are widespread, experts say - KTVZ

 Will these outcomes affect more women now that Roe v.
 Wade has been overturned?

-“I’m completely overwhelmed with worry,” Briggs said.
+“I’m completely overwhelmed with worry,” Biggs said.
 “I worry about people being able to get wanted care.
 Some will have to overcome huge amounts of obstacles in order to access care.

 The-CNN-Wire